 In most cases, you must have your plan prepared before the work you do affects a species or its habitat.

 If another species appears in the work area, you have 60 days to complete a plan (if work will continue for at least another 60 days).

-You must keep a plan for 5 years after work finishes — and give a copy to the Ministry of Natural Resources, if asked.
+You must keep a plan for 5 years after work finishes — and give a copy to the Ministry of Natural Resources and Forestry, if asked.

 You must maintain a record with the:

 - effects of the work on the species

 - steps you took to minimize adverse effects on the species